-Check out our new Data collection reference guides for teachers (PDF 311.15KB), for practical tips on data collection in the context of evaluation.
+Our Data collection reference guides for teachers (PDF 311.15KB) include practical tips on data collection in the context of evaluation.

 - collect quantitative and qualitative data

 - require careful design in the wording of questions and response options

 - are usually done online or on paper, in a school context

 - allow generalisation to the broader population of interest, if the sampling has been done carefully.